Career Advice

 Requirements and Eligibility Criteria for Enrolling in an MBA

 Students from non-business backgrounds can also pursue an MBA program.
-Various universities in the US offer MBA degree programs on-campus and online.
+Various universities in the US offer MBA degree programs on campus and online.
 Moreover, you can study full-time or part-time based on your circumstances.
 Your mode of study can determine the number of years it will take you to complete your MBA.
 On average, students complete their MBA degree in two to three years.

 1. GMAT Score

-2. A Bachelor Degree
+2. A Bachelor’s Degree

 A four-year bachelor’s degree from an accredited university is necessary to apply to an MBA program offered by a US college.
 A bachelor’s degree in business, like BBA (Bachelor in Business Administration) is preferred by business schools.
 However, students with a non-business background are also eligible to apply.